dennism501/graphy-react-interview/README.md

-Upon creation of an annotation, a marker is placed where the user clicked to indicate the position of the annotation Supports ability to delete a previously placed annotation Supports ability to edit a previously placed annotation Shows/hides annotation on hover (intuitively doesn't hide when a user is editing the contents of the annotation) Mobile friendly (tested on iOS Safari on an iPhone 7 plus)
+Upon creation of an annotation, a marker is placed where the user clicked to indicate the position of the annotation Supports ability to delete a previously placed annotation Supports ability to edit a previously placed annotation Supports resizing the textarea input in the annotation Shows/hides annotation on hover (intuitively doesn't hide when a user is editing the contents of the annotation) Mobile friendly (tested on iOS Safari on an iPhone 7 plus) (although the markers aren't currently big enough to be touch friendly)

 Markers in close proximity work: